 - Experience.
-Each year, Mayo Clinic digestive disease specialists diagnose and treat more than 3,000 adults and children who have ulcerative colitis.
+Each year, Mayo Clinic doctors diagnose and treat more than 3,500 adults and children who have ulcerative colitis.

 - Team approach.
-Treating ulcerative colitis involves specialists in digestive diseases (gastroenterology), surgery, radiology, pathology and nutrition.
-Mayo Clinic specialists work together to ensure that you receive all the expertise needed to solve your problem.
+Treating ulcerative colitis involves specialists in digestive diseases (gastroenterology), surgery, radiology and pathology as well as skin and wound care and nutrition.
+Mayo Clinic doctors work together to provide the care you need.

 - Research.
-Mayo Clinic patients have access to clinical trials of new treatments and diagnostic tools for ulcerative colitis.
+Mayo Clinic patients have access to clinical trials of new treatments for ulcerative colitis.

 Mayo Clinic in Rochester, Minn., ranks #1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals and Mayo Clinic in Jacksonville, Fla., is ranked high performing for digestive disorders by U.S. News & World Report.